How to say “smart” in Japanese

 - yasashii – 優しい (やさしい) : an i-adjective meaning ‘kind’ in Japanese.

 This is a typical usage of “kashikokute”.
 In the example, it has the smooth connection with “yasashii”.
-When we want to use “kashikoi” before another adjective or a verb, its te form is useful.
+When we want to use “kashikoi” in front of another adjective like this, its te form is useful to make a smooth connection.

 Below are the definition and meanings of “kashikokereba”.

-- kashikokereba – 賢ければ (かしこければ) : the ba form of “kashikoi”, used to make a conditional clause with the meaning of ‘smart’, ‘wise’, ‘clever’, or such in Japanese.
+- kashikokereba – 賢ければ (かしこければ) : the ba form of “kashikoi”, which makes a conditional clause in a sentence with meaning ‘smart’, ‘wise’, ‘clever’, or such in Japanese.

 - kashikokere – 賢けれ (かしこけれ) : one conjugation of “kashikoi”.
-This can have the better connection with “ba”.
+This can have a smooth connection with “ba”.

 - ba – ば : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its ba form.

-In Japanese, ba forms of verbs and adjectives can work as their conditional forms.
-So, “kashikokereba” can work to make a conditional clause with the meaning of ‘smart’, ‘wise’, ‘clever’, or such in Japanese.
-Let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “kashikokereba” is literally the ba form of “kashikoi”.
+In Japanese, the ba forms of words can work as their conditional forms.
+So, we can use “kashikokereba” to make a conditional clause in a sentence with adding the meaning of ‘smart’, ‘wise’, ‘clever’, or such.
+Let me explain this usage through the example sentence below.

 juubun kashikokereba, kagakusha ni na reru – 十分賢ければ、科学者になれる (じゅうぶんかしこければ、かがくしゃになれる)